webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 ;<code>--key_name renoirb-staging</code>: assumes you would have your own passphrase protected SSH public key  in the OpenStack Horizon dashboard
 ;<code>--security-groups default,frontend</code>: Are the firewall rules managed by OpenStack, make sure they exists in the OpenStack Horizon dashboard

+'''Tip''' Since every VM has a private network and that we dont give public IP address to all of them, we instead give a passphrase protected SSH public key per user, per environment.
+The reason is that if it is required to SSH to a new VM that didn’t yet have had "state.highstate" run on it, you won’t be able to access it anyway.
+To do so, make sure the OpenStack Horizon dashboard has at least two public keys and that you made a copy of both public and private keys in the private pillars in ''/srv/private/pillars/sshkeys/'' on the salt master.

 === Wait until the VM is ready ===

 The ''cloud-init'' script we gave at ''/srv/opsconfigs/userdata.txt'' does also ensure the VM will have the lastest version of everything, plus salt stack minion installed.